trinhmatt/react-native-dating-app/README.md

 # react-native-dating-app

+### Status: Work in progress

-Dating app built on React Native with Redux
+Dating app built for capstone project at Seneca College on React Native with Redux